-Raymond Reding was born in 1920 in Louviers, France.
-The son of a Belgian father and a French mother, he grew up in Belgium.
+Raymond Reding was and French-Belgian comic artist, best-known for the sports comics he made for Tintin.
+Born in Louviers, France, as the son of a Belgian father and a French mother, he grew up in Belgium.
 He showed an avid interest in sports, which would later reflect on many of his comic series.
 He held several jobs, such as paperboy, english teacher, jazz pianist and editor, before turning to writing and drawing.
 After writing some novels and theatre pieces, he began to work for Bravo magazine in 1944, writing and illustrating short text stories.
 He created his first comic characters for Récréation, a supplement of the daily La Dernière Heure.
 For this publication he created 'Monsieur Cro, Détective' and 'Les Aventures de Prunelle'.

 In 1963, Reding's first soccer hero appeared: 'Vincent Larcher', a center forward playing at AC Milan, who experienced all sorts of adventures together with his friend, Olympio.
 In 1971, Reding created 'Section R', about two former top athletes operating as research journalists and crime solvers.
 In 1977 Reding created 'Fondation King' for Dargaud.
 In 1979, Reding left Tintin and took 'Section R' and its female hero Sophie Ravenne to the football magazine Footy.